I-Kanemura/Collaborative_reservoir_computing_model/README.md

 - Plot.py : Module of plotting signals or results
 - MySignal.py : Module of creating simulation signal.
 - Evaluation.py : Module of evaluating method.
-- img : Image for simulation.
+- /img : Image for simulation.

 Running these codes will reproduce the main results in the publication :